 And unlike type II diabetes, the onset of type I has nothing to do with one’s particular lifestyle or diet choices.

 Sadly, there isn’t anything one can do to hinder the onset of this disease.
 And, at least for the moment, there isn’t anything that can be done to cure it.
-All that’s left is managing it as best as one can.
+All that’s left is to manage it as best as one can.

 As scary as it sounds, T1D can affect both adults and children at any age.
 It happens rather suddenly and makes one dependent on insulin injections for the rest of their lives.
 Not to mention there can be many further complications down the road.